 City Hall offering limited in-person services, by appointment

-You must wait outside City Hall before entry.
-For your safety, only two (2) people will be allowed in the lobby at the same time.
+For your safety, we will limit the number of people allowed in the lobby at the same time.
 You will be required to wear a facial covering and have your temperature taken prior to entering the building.
-There will be two lines: an appointment line and a walk-in line.
-Please find your way through the appropriate line for service and be sure to maintain six (6) feet between you and your neighbors.
+Please be sure to maintain six (6) feet between you and your neighbors.